Tim Wall - 28 / Feb / 2021

 - Ableton Live Lite & Pro Tools First Focusrite Creative Pack software bundle

-- Cubase AI, Cubasis LE, & dspMixFx mixing application software bundle
+- Cubase AI & Cubasis LE mixing application software bundle

 If you only need a 2in/2out interface at the moment but can see yourself needing more inputs in the future, some interfaces feature the ability to plug in a channel strip to increase the total number of inputs.
 This connection is called an Optical Input.
-You'll more likely find this connection on interfaces of higher quality, like on the Audient iD14 MKII or the Universal Audio Apollo Twin X.
+You'll more likely find this connection on interfaces of higher quality, like on the Audient iD14 MKII.

 If this article has not quenched your thirst for knowledge about audio interfaces, and you'd like further help choosing the right gear for your home studio, chat with us using the widget on the bottom left of the browser, give us a call, or send us an email!